openfaas/docs/docs/reference/cicd/intro.md

 ### Use the native `faas-cli`

-It is recommended to use the `faas-cli` binary for building and deploying your functions whether that is to Kubernetes or Docker Swarm.
+It is recommended to use the `faas-cli` binary for building and deploying your functions whether that is to Kubernetes or faasd.

 * Build only:
     ```